Scientific Publications guarantees:

 This is because the indexing of an article in Scopus contributes to the researcher's career development, offering opportunities for thesis defense, obtaining academic titles, or grants for further research.

-If you want to achieve a successful result in the form of indexing your article, contact our specialist, who will advise you on publication in the Scopus database.
+If you want to achieve a successful result in the form of indexing your own article, contact our specialist, who will advise you on publication in the Scopus database.

 Editing material